jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Last updated: Nov 07 2020.
+Last updated: Nov 08 2020.

 ### 7 day averages
 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 4290.0
+>The average increase in cases for the last seven days is: 4467.0
 >
 >This is the highest the 7 day average increase in cases has ever been.
 >
->The last time cases per day was lower than this was Nov 06 2020: 1 day ago.
+>The last time cases per day was lower than this was Nov 07 2020: 1 day ago.
 >
->The seven day average then was: 3914 cases.
+>The seven day average then was: 4290 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Oct 17 2020.
+>The lowest 7 day average reported cases per day in the last three weeks was on Oct 18 2020.
 >
 >This was 21 days ago.
-The average was 1824 cases per day.
+The average was 1863 cases per day.
 >
->The current 7 day average case rate is an increase of 135.2 percent with respect to that minimum.
+>The current 7 day average case rate is an increase of 139.8 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 180
+>The average increase in hospitalizations per day for the last seven days is: 182
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 17 2020.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 18 2020.
 >
 >This was 21 days ago.
-The average was 93 hospitalizations per day.
+The average was 95 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 93.5 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 91.6 percent with respect to then.

 ### Raw data
 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 5549.0
+>The increase in cases from yesterday to today: 4541.0
 >
->This is the highest the single day increase in cases has ever been.
->The last time cases per day were lower than this was Nov 06 2020: 1 day ago.
+>The last time cases per day were this high was Nov 07 2020: 1 day ago.
 >
+>The case rate then was 5549 cases.
+>
+>The last time cases per day were lower than this was Nov 04 2020: 4 days ago.
+>
->The case rate then was 5008 cases.
+>The case rate then was 4071 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)